Licorice And Slippery Elm Tea Are Best For A Sore Throat

 Chicken Soup — Homemade chicken soup is soothing when you’re sick, and it contains the amino acid cysteine that may thin the mucus in your lungs, so it clears more easily.

 Vitamin C — Eating foods high in vitamin C may shorten the duration of your cold.
 Food high in vitamin C includes red bell peppers, tomatoes, sweet potatoes, broccoli, kiwi and citrus fruits.

 Echinacea tea — Echinacea is one of the more popular Native American medicinal plants that may help shorten your cold when you start drinking the tea on the first or second day.
 Researchers have found it will reduce the recurrence of a viral infection.
 Drinking two or three cups of hot tea a day may also help soothe your sore throat.

 Propolis — This material is collected from trees by bees to maintain the hive.
+Among the benefits of propolis are its properties as nature’s antibiotic, as it has a powerful antiseptic effect.
 One study showed a propolis nasal spray improved children’s recovery from the common cold.